AtulDeshpande09/hand_sign_SOS_messaging/README.md

 1. Run app.py in the terminal to activate the Flask environment.
 2. Run interface_classifier.py .
 Perform two hand signs sequentially ( I have also provided video and images for referance.)
 3. You will recieve message on your phone number.
 Message has link in it. open to see location on map.

+## License
+This project is licensed under the GNU General Public License (GPL) version 3.0 .

 ## Contact Information
 For any questions or feedback, please contact Atul Deshpande at deshpandeatul05@gmail.com .
 You can also visit my GitHub profile: https://github.com/AtulDeshpande09 .